Notes to Skepticism

 He [Pyrrho] led a life consistent with his doctrine, going out of his way for nothing, taking no precaution, but facing all risks as they came, whether carts, precipices, dogs or what not, and, generally leaving nothing to the arbitrament of the senses; but he was kept out of harm's way by his friends who…used to follow close after him.
 But Aenesidemus says that it was only his philosophy that was based upon suspension of judgement, and that he did not lack foresight in his everyday acts.
 He lived to be nearly ninety.
 (Diogenes Laertius, Lives of Eminent Philosophers, Bk IX, 62)

-21. Strictly speaking, there is a fourth possibility, namely that there are foundational propositions and that there are an infinite number of propositions between a foundational proposition and the one for which reasons are initially being sought.
-Interestingly, such a hybrid view might be indistinguishable in practice from infinitism and, hence, for our purposes we can treat this as a form of infinitism.
+21. Strictly speaking, there seem to be two other possibilities: 1) there are foundational propositions and there is an infinite number of propositions between the foundational proposition and the one for which reasons are initially being sought; (2) the number of propositions in the circle is infinite.
+Interestingly, such hybrid views might be indistinguishable in practice from infinitism and, hence, for our purposes we can treat both of these as forms of infinitism.

 22. These are glosses on a selection of the best arguments.
 No claim is made that the Pyrrhonians gave these very arguments.